Low-Fidelity Clinical Decision Making Tree

 The Project

-I met with key stakeholders, practice leaders and SLPs to understand the gaps in knowledge and pain points during the assessment process.
-Chart reviews and discussions regarding patient’s plans of care provided valuable insights to the missing components in the assessment process.
-Finally, research regarding RHD and recommended treatment guidelines were used to provide a framework.
+• Met with key stakeholders, practice leaders and SLPs to understand the gaps in knowledge and pain points during the assessment process.

 Synthesized research to match deficit areas with prescribed assessments